 The Scottie Gold Mine Project is located 32 km north of Stewart, BC, and is situated 20 km north the Premier Gold Mine, 27 km south of Brucejack Mine, and 15 km east of the past-producing Granduc Mine.
-The Project consists of the Scottie Gold Mine, Bow, Summit Lake, and Stock claim groups, which includes the Scottie Gold past producing mine that operated from 1981 to 1985, and produced 95,426 oz gold at an average grade of 16.2 g/t.
+The Project includes the past-producing Scottie Gold Mine that operated from 1981 to 1985, and produced 95,426 oz gold at an average grade of 16.2 g/t, as well as other key targets, including Blueberry, Domino, and the Bend Vein.

-The Scottie Gold Mine Project consists of 20 mineral claims and 14 Crown granted claims for a total area of 8534 ha.
+The Scottie Gold Mine Project consists of 20 mineral claims and 14 Crown granted claims for a total area of 8,534 ha.
 Given the size and location of the Project within the Stewart Mining Camp, the area is relatively under explored.
-There are over twenty gold and/or silver bearing mineralized zones within the project area and prior to the 2020 field season, only four have been drill tested.
+There are over thirty gold and/or silver bearing mineralized zones within the project area and prior to the 2021 field season, only seven have been drill tested.

 This strategic land package is in a favourable geologic position, hosting late Triassic Stuhini Group volcanic and sedimentary units to early Jurassic Hazelton Group volcanic and associated volcano-sedimentary units, as well as several early Jurassic stocks of the Texas Creek plutonic suite.
 The geological setting of the Scottie Gold Mine Project is similar to several significant deposits in the Golden Triangle.